-How to Make an Order of Service for a Funeral
+How to Make an Order of Service

 Creating an Order of Service booklet for a funeral might feel daunting—especially when emotions are running high.
 But this small booklet plays a big role in the ceremony: it helps guests follow the service, offers a moment of reflection, and becomes a meaningful keepsake for friends and family.